-Both groups showed no statistical significant difference in maternal age, education, BMI, neonatal birth weight, head circumference, duration of second and third stages of labor and gestational age (LMP and sonography).
+The groups showed no statistically significant difference in maternal age, education, BMI, neonatal birth weight, head circumference, duration of second and third stages of labor, and gestational age (LMP and sonography).
 The duration of episiotomy repair was significantly lower in N2O group (Table 1).
-There was no significant difference between the 2 groups in terms of clinical properties (pulse rate, respiratory rate, blood pressure and O2 saturation) and other conditions such as, rupture of amniotic membrane, requiring labor induction, participation in childbirth preparation classes, exercises and perineal massage during pregnancy (P value>0.05).
+Clinical properties (pulse rate, respiratory rate, blood pressure, O2 saturation) and other conditions such as rupture of amniotic membrane, need for labor induction, participation in childbirth preparation classes, exercises and perineal massage during pregnancy were not significantly different between 2 groups (P > 0.05).

-None of the women in the intervention group needed lidocaine in addition to N2O to relief the pain, all participants in the intervention group tended to use N2O until the end of perineal repair.
+None of the women in the intervention group needed lidocaine in addition to N_2O to relieve the pain, and all tended to use N_2O until the end of the perineal repair.

-The rate of the adverse effects in the N2O group showed that 20 patients (33.3%) had no special side effects, 26 patients (43.3%) had dizziness, 7 patients (11.7%) had dry mouth (xerostomia), and 7 cases (11.7%) showed drowsiness.
-The adverse effects were temporary and they disappeared after termination of the inhalation.
-Pain intensity in the N2O group using VAS was significantly lower compared with the lidocaine group (P value < 0.005) (Table 2).
-There was no significant difference between the 2 groups in terms of satisfaction level (P value = 0.713) (Table 3).
+The rate of adverse effects for the N_2O group showed that 20 patients (33.3%) had no special side effects, 26 patients (43.3%) had dizziness, 7 patients (11.7%) had dryness of the mouth (xerostomia), and 7 cases (11.7%) showed drowsiness.
+Adverse effects were temporary and were eliminated after the termination of inhalation.
+Pain intensity in the N2O group using VAS was significantly lower than that in the lidocaine group (P < 0.005) (Table 2).
+The satisfaction level had no significant difference in 2 groups (P = 0.713) (Table 3).